farhannaqib/farhannaqib/README.md

 I'm currently a sophomore at Cornell University, double majoring in Computer Science and Applied Engineering Physics.

 🔭 I’m currently working on physics simulations in Python \
-📚 I’m currently learning OCaml
+📚 I’m currently learning about low-level programming

 ### Projects
 Some projects below are only available through a request due to academic integrity guidelines.
 Projects are sorted by time started.